-The International Aeon Award Short Fiction Contest 2012 ran from 01 January to 31 November 2012, and was the seventh Aeon Award contest, with the winning stories announced online at albedo1.com on 12 March 2013.
+The Aeon Award 2012 was the 7th International Aeon Award Short Fiction Contest and ran from the 1st of January to the 30th of November 2012, with the winning stories announced online at albedo1.com on 12 March 2013.

-As Second Place Winner, the Judges chose the contemplative and melancholic fantasy-horror, “Purgatory Central”, by British author Steve Billings, who received the €200 Grand Prize.
-As Third Place Winner, the Judges chose U.S. author Eric Witchey’s superbly crafted, fast-paced and absorbing science fiction story, “For Your Entertainment”.
+As 2nd Place Winner, the Judges chose the contemplative and melancholic fantasy-horror, “Purgatory Central”, by British author Steve Billings, who received the €200 Grand Prize.
+As 3rd Place Winner, the Judges chose U.S. author Eric Witchey’s superbly crafted, fast-paced and absorbing science fiction story, “For Your Entertainment”.
 Eric received the €100 Grand Prize.

 We congratulate Ian, Steve and Eric on their success in the contest this year.
-All three stories have been published in Albedo One issue 44 (pictured left).
+All three stories have been published in Albedo One issue 44 (see inset).

 Below, we proudly present the full titles and author names of all 22 shortlisted stories in 2012, with the stories chosen in the top 6 of the shortlist indicated (in no order) by ***.
 If the quality of the shortlisted stories is anything to judge by, we look forward to seeing great things from all our shortlisted authors in the coming years.